asherikov/codeincomplete/README.md

     - Young developers often see `make` as a deprecated build tool, which is wrong -- it is a general purpose automation utility.
-It was not superseded by cmake or whatnot.
+It was not superseded by cmake or whatnot in this context.

     - Don't forget that `/bin/sh` is not the same thing as `/bin/bash`.